Andrew Benintendi Player Props: White Sox vs. Tigers

 Andrew Benintendi At The Plate

+- Benintendi leads Chicago with a slugging percentage of .351, fueled by 16 extra-base hits.

+- Benintendi has reached base via a hit in 41 games this season (of 52 played), and had multiple hits in 13 of those games.

-- In 49 games played this season, he has not gone deep.
+- In 52 games played this year, he has not gone deep.

-- Benintendi has driven in a run in 11 games this year (22.4%), including two games with multiple runs batted in.
+- In 11 games this year (21.2%), Benintendi has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 22 of 49 games this season, and more than once 3 times.
+- He has scored in 23 games this season (44.2%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.